a1yin/cse-15l-lab-reports/lab3.md

 ./technical/government/Post_Rate_Comm
 ./technical/plos
 ```
+* This command intensd to find all directories in technical that have modified within the last 7 days
 * This option allows us to specify the modification time, which can be useful if we want to find something modified something a long ago or recently

 # Sources (ChatGPT)